bmazzarol/Tuxedo/README.md

 ```

 If the alternative refined value is the same as the raw value, then only one
-implicit conversion method will be generated for the refined value. not the
+implicit conversion method will be generated for the refined value, not the
 raw value.

 ## Are these Refinement types?